dcwalinski97/GIS-PythonScripts/README.md

 **CBYD DB Builder:**

-This script takes Microsoft Exchange attachments, converts to text files, stores said files, and then scrapes for important infomration regarding Call Before You Dig tickets.
+This script takes Microsoft Exchange attachments, converts to text files, stores said files, and then scrapes for important information regarding Call Before You Dig tickets.

 **CBYD into Points:**